bee-on-the-green/back/README.md

 The user of the program should have the possibility to ask questions (whether general or very specific), and get relevant answers.

 At some point, a program able to find 'related content' to various keywords will have to be included, as programs such as Grep are not capable of doing it (at least as far as I know).
-I am sure there are such things out there, but implementing the whole thing must be difficult for sure (the program would need to be capable of cross referencing data, etc.).
+I am sure there are such things out there, but implementing the whole thing must be difficult for sure.
+The program would need to be capable of cross referencing data, associate name to email addresses, detect correlation between peopel and events...)

 Also, there would be a fun apect to this project: the computer's 'findings' would be displayed as short 'pop-ups' on a secondary screen, a little bit like a screensaver (short video clips, bits of emails/whatsapp, Internet pages, etc.).
 For example, YouTube pages that have never been visited, like the real thing.